diyaaadahall-cmd/minor/README.md

-this is the minor project
+this is the partial code for my minor project
 <br>
 author: diya dahal.